Perhaps you imagine an Ecstatic Birth all serene and lovely… It definitely could be.

-Because of what she learned at the Tele-Summit she rocked with what was, surrendered to it and gave birth to her gorgeous son Felix.
+Because of what she learned from the Ecstatic Birth Training Sessions she rocked with what was, surrendered to it and gave birth to her gorgeous son Felix.

 You see, an Ecstatic Birth is not necessarily a seamless birth, all pristine and beautiful and smiling, but it is about being fully in your body, connected to its wisdom, and soaking in every drop of the experience, no matter what you get.
 I want every woman to know that kind of trust and embrace that level of connection and surrender.